McDonald’s hacks, eg, FREE cheeseburger, DIY Big Mac

 Obviously, my hacks are about saving money, and while a few are extreme (that word should probably have been my middle name), there’s hopefully something for everyone who enjoys an occasional McDonald’s – though I must stress, please eat responsibly.

-For some of these, you might need to use the new McDonald’s self-ordering screens or app - both up and running in 1,200+ branches UK-wide.
+For some of these, you might need to use the new McDonald’s self-ordering screens or app - both up and running in the vast majority of branches UK-wide.
 Of course, if you’re not a McDonald’s fan you may prefer my 12 cheeky Nando’s tricks or 10 Burger King hacks instead, but here are my McHacks:

 £2.20 off a ‘McChicken Sandwich’